pop161516/SoundBlog/posts/first-blog-post.md

 ## Class

-Just getting familiar with the cource and had a look at the assignments.
+Just getting familiar with the course and had a look at the assignments.
 We finished early 😏